jaynetics/jaynetics.github.io/content/posts/visualizing-dreams-with-ai.md

 ### Background

 I had a high fever when I dreamt this.
-The dream stood out for being quite synaesthetic and also including some very specific music, full of intense rhythms and suspenseful melodies.
-I tried to recreate that music in Fruity Loops the next morning, but the sounds evaporated from my memory more quickly than I could recreate them.
-If I ever have such a musical dream again, I'll try using something like [Suno](suno.com) for a quick shot.
+The dream stood out for being quite synaesthetic and also including some very specific music, full of driving rhythms and suspenseful melodies.
+I tried to recreate that music in Fruity Loops the next morning, but the sounds evaporated from my memory more quickly than I could rig them up.
+If I ever have such a musical dream again, I'll try using a music generator like [Suno](suno.com) for a quick shot.

 ## Dream about Crete